neoblades02/tpi-submit-bot/WEBHOOK_SCHEMA.md

 ### Dual Webhook Architecture
 - **Status Webhook**: Receives both individual errors and job summaries for complete monitoring
-- **Results Webhook**: Receives only clean, successfully processed records for data integration
+- **Results Webhook**: Receives ALL records (successful and failed) with status information for data integration

 This schema ensures that n8n workflows can process all status updates reliably without conditional logic for missing fields.